 Melack's research has emphasized ecological processes in lakes, wetlands and streams, and hydrological and biogeochemical aspects of catchments.
 He has conducted multi-year studies of freshwater and saline lakes in eastern Africa and floodplains in the Amazon and Pantanal of South America.
 In California, his studies of the saline Mono Lake and high-elevation lakes in the Sierra Nevada have continued for over 30 years, and he is involved in the second decade of an LTER examining linkages among coastal watersheds, near-shore kelp ecosystems and offshore waters in Santa Barbara Channel.
 He has applied active and passive microwave and optical remote sensing to studies of lakes and tropical wetlands.

-Max Moritz is a statewide wildfire specialist within UC Cooperative Extension, and he has been faculty at UC Berkeley for the last 13 years.
-Much of his research is focused on understanding the dynamics of fire regimes at relatively broad scales and applying this information to planning and management on fire-prone landscapes.
-He has used a number of different spatial approaches to quantitative analyses of fire history patterns, stemming from his early work on chaparral shrublands in the Santa Barbara region and spanning to global scales under climate change scenarios.
+Max has been a statewide wildfire specialist within UC Cooperative Extension since 2004 and is also now an adjunct professor at the Bren School of Environmental Science & Management at the University of California, Santa Barbara.
+Much of his research is focused on understanding the dynamics of fire regimes at relatively broad scales and applying this information to planning and management of fire-prone landscapes.
+He has used a number of different spatial approaches to quantitative analyses of fire history patterns that stems from his early work on chaparral shrublands in the Santa Barbara region.

 Ramon C. Naranjo is a research hydrologist at the U.S Geological Survey with professional experience in fate and transport of nutrients in groundwater and surface water systems.
 He has 24 years of experience at federal and state agencies investigating legacy environmental contaminants in soils and groundwater.
 His field of interests include biogeochemical processes, nutrient cycling and transport.
 During the last few years, he has focused on understanding nutrient cycling in hyporheic zones and developing models to describe coupled heat and reactive transport.
 The objectives of his research is to understand the linkages between ecosystems and biogeochemical processes at the sediment-water interface.